Rumor has it: German shepherd scores at Westminster dog show

 A toy fox terrier just wanted to stand still.
 A papillon lived up to its name — "butterfly," in French — by fluttering around.
 And a sloughi, one of three new breeds at this year's show, kept yawning.

-Preston came in with 95 career wins, known for a black, corded coat so thick that it's often hard to see any of his features.
-It's also hard to handle — his hair takes up to five hours to dry, helped by a couple of industrial carpet blowers that create a "swirly, tornado effect," handler and co-owner Lisa Pitts said.
+Preston came in with 95 total wins, known for a black, corded coat so thick that it's often hard to see any of his features.
+It's also hard to handle — his hair takes up to five hours to dry, helped by a couple of industrial carpet blowers that create a "swirly, tornado effect," handler and co-owner Linda Pitts said.

 In an upset, Duffy the Norwegian elkhound took the hound group.
 She topped Lucy the borzoi, second overall at Westminster last year, and Gia the greyhound, champ of the National Dog Show televised last Thanksgiving Day.